Take-Some-Bytes/specifications/colonialwars/pow_cwdtp.md

 If the client is using WebSockets:
 - The client MUST send a ``Sec-WebSocket-Protocol`` header with the value ``pow::cwdtp``.
-- If the server does not respond with a ``Sec-WebSocket-Protocol`` header with the value ``pow::cwdtp``, the client MUST abort the connection immediately.
+- If the server does not respond with a ``Sec-WebSocket-Protocol`` header with the value ``pow::cwdtp``, the client MUST abort the handshake immediately.

 ### 2.2.
 Client Opening Message
 Once the transport-layer connection is established, the client MUST send a JSON string, encoded in UTF-8,